60 Handy Products to Refresh Your Home This Spring

-The Holmes HAP242-NUC is ideal for small rooms up to 109 square feet and comes at a rock-bottom price.
+This compact Holmes purifier is ideal for small rooms up to 109 square feet and comes at a rock-bottom price.
 This basic budget air purifier can be outfitted with any of four different Holmes AER1 filters, each individually designed to focus on dust, odors, overall air quality, or higher-level allergen sensitivity.
 It's also equipped with a separate carbon pre-filter to help with smoke and odor absorption.

 When the sky has opened up this spring and you're already late for work, the last thing you want to do is spend time searching for an umbrella.
 Solve that problem with an umbrella stand placed by the door or in the closet.
 With this thrifty model, practicality meets high style.
-The sturdy metal woven stand comes in three colors (black, brown, and white) to suit any design scheme.
+The sturdy metal woven stand comes in three colors.

 When a coffee table is strewn with a remote control, books, and candles, it can make the room feel cluttered.
-Create a focal point with a statement-making centerpiece, gathering all the objects into a stylish vignette.
-The muted gray and white, lacquer-finished Simone tray from Pottery Barn sets a chic, sophisticated tone.
+Create a focal point with this rustic woven tray, gathering all the objects into a stylish vignette.
+Attached handles also allow it to double as a serving tray for snacks and drinks.

 Turn a simple, earthy receptacle into tech central.
 Keep all your chargers in one basket -- literally -- and be ever ready to juice up your phone, iPad, camera, and other electronic devices.
 There's no need to overspend or sacrifice classic styling.
 Swap brown for red or white to achieve a lighter, more festive look.